Argeare5/docker-wordpress-template/README.md

 ## Further Customization / Advanced Topics

 This template provides a solid foundation.
 Here are some areas you might want to explore for further customization or more advanced setups:

-- **Nginx as a Reverse Proxy on the Server:**
-    - For a production environment, it's highly recommended to set up Nginx (or Apache) on your host server (or in a separate Docker container) to act as a reverse proxy in front of your WordPress Docker container.
-    - **Benefits:**
-        - **SSL/HTTPS Termination:** Nginx can handle SSL certificates (e.g., from Let's Encrypt) and serve your site over HTTPS, encrypting traffic between the user and the server.
-The connection between Nginx and your WordPress container can then be plain HTTP within the Docker network.
-        - **Serving Static Assets:** Nginx can be configured to serve static assets (images, CSS, JS) directly, which can be more efficient than serving them through PHP/WordPress.
-        - **Caching:** Implement server-level caching (e.g., FastCGI cache for PHP, browser caching headers).
-        - **Security Headers:** Add security-related HTTP headers (HSTS, CSP, X-Frame-Options, etc.).
-        - **Load Balancing:** If you scale to multiple WordPress containers.
-        - **Serving Multiple Sites:** Nginx can manage multiple domain names and proxy them to different backend applications or containers.
-    - **Setup:** This typically involves installing Nginx on your server, configuring a server block (virtual host) for your domain, and setting up `proxy_pass` directives to forward requests to the port exposed by your `wordpress_prod` Docker container (e.g., `localhost:8001` if you mapped the container's port 80 to host port 8001 and Nginx listens on 80/443).

 - **Database and File Backups:**
     - Implement a robust and regular backup strategy for: